Nanohenry10-9/FatFone/README.md

 FatFone is a simple mobile phone.
 It is called FatFone, because it is quite thick.

+There are different versions of FatFone and FatOS (the operating system).

 # FatFone & FatOS 1